LetterCount/LetterCount/README.md

 I am a 13 year old developer who makes projects solely for teaching myself coding.

-Soon: SubliminalCode
+I dedicate hours just trying to perfect the things nobody will see.

 If you like my projects, please star them!
+It gives me motivation to actually work on them. ⭐️